babylonhealth/ios-playbook/Cookbook/Proposals/MocksAndStubsNextToImplementation.md

 ## Introduction

-Put implementationf of mocks next to the implementation of the protocol
+Put implementation of mocks next to the implementation of the protocol

 ## Motivation